Comparison of PVC Composite: Evaluating Performance, Durability, and Aesthetics

 PVC: Properties and Manufacture

-Key properties of PVC include:
+Key benefits of PVC include:

-Durability: It resists rot, insects, and weather.
+Durability – It resists rot, insect damage, and weather.

-Water Resistance: It does not absorb moisture.
+Water Resistance – It does not absorb moisture.

 TimberTech Composite: Properties and Manufacture

-Features of TimberTech composite:
+Features of TimberTech include:

-Low Maintenance: It does not require painting or staining.
+Low Maintenance – It does not require painting or staining.

 PVC Durability Factors